rroessler1/speech-to-text/README.md

 <b>HOW TO USE</b>

 1. You need a Google Speech-to-Text API Key.
-Follow the instructions here: https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries
+Follow the instructions here: <a href="https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries" rel="nofollow">https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries</a>

 Basically,

 1.1.
-Go here: https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries and click the "Set up a Project" button.
+Go here: <a href="https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries" rel="nofollow">https://cloud.google.com/speech-to-text/docs/quickstart-client-libraries</a> and click the "Set up a Project" button.

 1.2.
 Follow the steps to create a project and add a payment method.

 2. Create an API Key.
 (Google will automatically generate a "Service Account Key" but this is not what you want.)

 2.1.
-Go to the developers console: https://console.developers.google.com/
+Go to the developers console: <a href="https://console.developers.google.com/" rel="nofollow">https://console.developers.google.com/</a>

 2.2.
 Click on "Credentials"

 2.3.
-Click on "Create Credentials -> API Key" and copy the value.
+Click on "Create Credentials -&gt; API Key" and copy the value.

 3. Once you install this add-on, configure it in Anki.
-Go to Tools -> Test Your Pronunciation Settings
+Go to Tools -&gt; Test Your Pronunciation Settings

 3.1.
 Enter the API Key you created above.

 3.2.
 Choose which language you will be reading.

 3.3.
 Enter the Field Name you will read.
 This is used to compare your voice to the actual value on the card.
-(If you are unfamiliar with Anki fields it is the number one feature you should understand, check it out here: https://docs.ankiweb.net/#/getting-started?id=notes-amp-fields )
+(If you are unfamiliar with Anki fields it is the number one feature you should understand, check it out here: <a href="https://docs.ankiweb.net/#/getting-started?id=notes-amp-fields" rel="nofollow">https://docs.ankiweb.net/#/getting-started?id=notes-amp-fields</a> )

-4. Whenever you study a card, you can go to "Tools -> Test Your Pronunciation" (or press Ctrl + Shift + S) to activate the plugin.
+4. Whenever you study a card, you can go to "Tools -&gt; Test Your Pronunciation" (or press Ctrl + Shift + S) to activate the plugin.
 Record your voice and then view the results.

 <b>Google Speech-to-Text Pricing</b>

-The current pricing details are here: https://cloud.google.com/speech-to-text/pricing
+The current pricing details are here: <a href="https://cloud.google.com/speech-to-text/pricing" rel="nofollow">https://cloud.google.com/speech-to-text/pricing</a>

 Currently, the first 60 minutes per month are free, and then it's $0.004 or $0.006 USD per 15 seconds, depending on if you enable data logging.